setnan/OOP-HotelBooking/README.md

 ## 👥 Contributors and reflections
 Simon - Contribution
-<<I’ve worked mostly on setting up the database structure and making sure our Docker environment runs smoothly.
+<< I’ve worked mostly on setting up the database structure and making sure our Docker environment ran smoothly.
-I also handled the Avalonia integration and worked on parts of the frontend logic to connect it with the backend services.
-Along the way, I focused on keeping the project organized and ensuring that we had a proper development flow with dummy data and user secrets.>>
+I also handled the Avalonia integration and worked on the frontend logic to connect it with the backend services.Along the way, I focused on keeping the project organized and ensuring that we had a proper development flow with dummy data and user secrets.>>

 Simon - Reflection
 << I’ve learned a lot about working with services and how to properly connect frontend and backend in a clean way.
-Also, setting up Docker for database development is something I feel much more confident about now.
-If I could do something better, I would spend more time upfront on designing the API and overall structure to avoid small fixes later. >>
+I have almost drowned in Avalonia and its many design posibilities.
+One of the things I enjoyed the most though was working with Marcus and learning from his ingenious way of using AI as tools for learning and sparring.
+It has helped me to become a better programmer and tought me a lot.
+I would love to work with him again as he is a smart, kind, funny, hardworking man and a pure joy to be around.
+My only regret is perhaps that I got us sidetracked towards a fullstack solution which we almost managed to pull off.
+But we changed our plans in time to turn it around to an crossplatform app instead and I'm happy to say that I'm proud of what we have accomplished.>>

 Marcus - Contribution
 << I’ve been focusing mainly on building the backend logic, including services for handling bookings,